wp-plugins/simple-history/readme.txt

 ?>
 `

+There's also a simple class that you can extend to add support for custom history items.
+It's super simple to use!
+Take a look at `class.simple-history-extend.php` to get started.

 #### Never clear the history

 By default the items in the history log is cleared automatically afer 60 days.